LotusLotus

 Kāśyapa asked the Buddha, "Why do sentient beings not have an ending?"

-The Buddha told Kāśyapa, "Indeed, indeed, when a house is destroyed, space is revealed.
-Indeed, indeed, the nirvāṇa of Buddhas is, in effect, liberation."
+The Buddha told Kāśyapa, “Indeed!
+Indeed!
+When a house is destroyed, space is revealed.
+Indeed!
+Indeed!
+The nirvāṇa of Buddhas is liberation.”

 Fascicle 2 (of 2)

-At that time the World-Honored One told Mahākāśyapa, "As an analogy, a king is active in giving alms, and many hidden treasures are uncovered in his kingdom.
+Then the World-Honored One told Mahākāśyapa, “As an analogy, a king is active in giving alms, and many hidden treasures are uncovered in his kingdom.
 Why?
 Because the king widely gives various kinds of relief to unfortunate sentient beings, hidden treasure stores spontaneously turn up.
-Thus, Kāśyapa, Bodhisattvas who use skillful ways to pronounce the profound Dharma treasure widely will acquire this profound sūtra, which is in accord with [the Three Liberation Doors:] emptiness, no appearance, and no creation, and it is a sūtra apart from non-dharmas.
+Thus, Kāśyapa, Bodhisattvas who use skillful ways to pronounce the profound Dharma treasure widely will acquire this profound sūtra, which is in accord with [the Three Liberation Doors:] emptiness, no appearance, and no act, and is a sūtra apart from non-dharmas.
 They will acquire sūtras about the Tathāgata store as well.

-"As the seven treasures always follow the Wheel-Turning King wherever he goes, likewise this sūtra is always at the place where its comforting presenter stays.
-The seven treasures stay only where the Wheel-Turning King stays, not elsewhere, because other treasures stay elsewhere.
-Likewise, where the comforting presenter stays, this sūtra will come to his place from elsewhere, while sūtras of non-definitive meaning will stay elsewhere.
-When a comforting presenter goes away from his location, this sūtra always accompanies him.
-For example, where a Wheel-Turning King goes, sentient beings that follow him each have this thought, 'Where the king stays, I too should be there.'
-Indeed, wherever a comforting presenter stays, this sūtra always follows.
-When a Wheel-Turning King appears in the world, the seven treasures then appear.
-Likewise, when a comforting presenter appears in the world, this sūtra then appears.
-If one of the seven treasures owned by the Wheel-Turning King is lost and the king seeks it, he will definitely arrive at the place where that one treasure is.
-Likewise, if the comforting presenter, for the sake of hearing this sūtra, seeks everywhere, he will definitely arrive at the place where this sūtra is.
+“As the seven treasures always follow the Wheel-Turning King wherever he goes, likewise this sūtra is always where its comforting presenter stays.
+The seven treasures stay only where the Wheel-Turning King stays, not elsewhere, while lesser treasures stay elsewhere.
+Likewise, where a comforting presenter stays, this sūtra will come to him from elsewhere, while sūtras in accord with the non-definitive meaning of emptiness will stay elsewhere.
+When the comforting presenter goes away from his place, this sūtra always accompanies him.
+Wherever the Wheel-Turning King goes, sentient beings that follow him each thought: ‘Where the king stays, I too should be there.’
+Likewise, wherever the comforting presenter goes, this sūtra always follows him.
+When a Wheel-Turning King appears in the world, the seven treasures appear.
+Likewise, when a comforting presenter appears in the world, this sūtra appears.
+If one of the seven treasures owned by the Wheel-Turning King is lost and the king seeks it, he will definitely arrive in the place where that one treasure is.
+Likewise, if the comforting presenter, for the sake of hearing this sūtra, seeks everywhere, he will definitely arrive in the place where this sūtra is.

-"Furthermore, when a Wheel-Turning King does not appear in the world, the lesser kings, acting like Wheel-Turning Kings, appear in the world, along with other kings.
+“Furthermore, when a Wheel-Turning King does not appear in the world, the lesser kings, acting like Wheel-Turning Kings, appear in the world along with other kings.
 However, nowhere does anyone expound this profound sūtra.
-There are those who pronounce kindred sūtras, primary or secondary, and sentient beings study and follow them.
-In the course of their study, when they hear of this ultimate, profound sūtra which indicates the Tathāgata store and the eternal abiding of the Tathāgata, they trigger doubts in their minds.
+There are those who pronounce kindred sūtras, primary or secondary.
+Sentient beings study and follow them.
+In the course of their study, when they hear of this ultimate profound sūtra about the Tathāgata store and the eternal abiding of the Tathāgata, they elicit doubts in their minds.
 They bear malice toward the comforting presenter, and dishonor and scorn him.
-Without any appreciation, they insult and criticize, making such statements as: 'These words are spoken by māras.'
-Judging this sūtra as destructive to the Dharma, they all reject it and return to their own locations.
-As they damage the Dharma, breach the precepts, and hold the wrong views, they will never acquire such a sūtra.
+Without any appreciation, they insult and criticize, making such statements as: ‘These words are spoken by māras.’
+Judging this sūtra as destructive to the Dharma, they all reject it and return to their own places.
+Because they damage the Dharma, breach the precepts, and hold the wrong views, they will never acquire such a sūtra.
 Why not?
-This sūtra stays with its comforting presenter only.
+Because this sūtra stays only with its comforting presenter.

-"At that time there will be many sentient beings that malign the Mahāyāna sūtras which they see or hear.
+“There will be many sentient beings that malign Mahāyāna sūtras they see or hear.
 Do not have fear.
 Why not?
-As the true Dharma declines during the times of the five turbidities, there will be sentient beings that malign the Mahāyāna.
-Just as, in a village of seven families, there must be a dhāyini ghost, so too wherever this sūtra is, in a seven-member group, there must be a maligner.
+Because as the true Dharma declines during the times of the five turbidities, there will be sentient beings that malign the Mahāyāna.
+As in a village of seven families, there must be a dhāyini ghost, so too wherever this sūtra is, in a seven-member group, there must be a maligner.

-"Kāśyapa, for example, those who observe the same precepts are delighted to see one another.
-Likewise are those who violate the precepts.
-When they, in the midst of the multitude, hear this sūtra, they look at one another and scornfully say, 'What is the realm of sentient beings?
-What is eternal?'
-Viewing one another's facial expression, they think, 'These are my companions.'
+“Kāśyapa, as those who observe the same precepts are delighted to see one another, likewise are those who violate the precepts.
+When, in the midst of the multitude, they hear this sūtra, they look at one another and scornfully say, ‘What is the realm of sentient beings?
+What is eternal?’
+Viewing one another’s facial expressions, they think: ‘These are my companions.’
 They empathize with one another, keep their ways, and go their ways.
 As an analogy, an elder in the Brahmin caste has a son who has learned evil ways.
 After being reproached and admonished by his parents, he neither regrets nor changes his ways.
-Abandoning his family, he follows his evil friends, entertaining themselves with bird fights and animal fights.
-He successively goes to other lands, banding with his kind and doing non-dharma things together.
+He abandons his family to follow his evil friends, entertaining themselves with bird fights and animal fights.
+He goes to other lands, banding with his kind and doing non-dharma things together.
 They are mates.
-Those who do not appreciate this sūtra are the same way.
+Those who do not appreciate this sūtra do the same.
 When they see others recite or pronounce this sūtra, they laugh at them.
 Why?
-Most sentient beings at that time will be negligent and indolent.
+Because most sentient beings will be negligent and indolent.
 Lax in observing their precepts, they will cause difficulties in preserving the Dharma.
-Following one another, those mates viciously criticize."
+Following one another, those mates viciously criticize.”

 Kāśyapa said to the Buddha, "Alas!
 Truly that will be an evil time!"

-The Buddha told Kāśyapa, "As for the comforting presenters [of this sūtra] at that time, what should they do?
+The Buddha told Kāśyapa, “As for the comforting presenters [of this sūtra], what should they do?
 Kāśyapa, as an analogy, the roadside fields near a city are encroached upon by people, elephants, and horses.
 The landowner sends a man to guard the fields, but the guard is not vigilant in protecting them.
 He then increases the number of guards to two, three, four, five, ten, twelve, and even a hundred.
-The more guards are sent the more thieves arrive.
-The last guard has this thought: 'Guarding the fields in this way does not really protect them all.
-There should be a skillful way to keep them from raids.'
-He then takes the seedlings from the fields and hand them out as alms.
+The more guards sent, the more trespassers arrive.
+The last guard thinks: ‘Guarding the fields in this way does not really protect them all.
+There should be a skillful way to keep them from raids.’
+He then takes the seedlings from the fields and personally hands them out as alms.
 The recipients are grateful, and the seedlings in the fields are saved.
-Kāśyapa, likewise those who have skillful means will be able to protect this sūtra after my parinirvāṇa."
+Kāśyapa, likewise those who have skillful means will be able to protect this sūtra after my parinirvāṇa.”

-Kāśyapa said to the Buddha, "World-Honored One, I can never accommodate those evil ones.
+Kāśyapa said to the Buddha, “World-Honored One, I can never accommodate those evil ones.
 I would rather carry Mount Sumeru on my shoulders for 100,000 kalpas than tolerate those evil ones violating the precepts, destroying the Dharma, maligning the Dharma, or defiling the Dharma.
-Such evils are not the character of the Dharma.
+Such evils are not the tones of the Dharma.
 World-Honored One, I would rather be owned by someone as a slave than tolerate those evil ones violating the precepts, countering the Dharma, abandoning the Dharma, or damaging the Dharma.
-Such evils are not the character of the Dharma.
+Such evils are not the tones of the Dharma.
 World-Honored One, I would rather carry on my head the great earth, mountains, and oceans for 100,000 kalpas than tolerate those evil ones violating the precepts, destroying the Dharma, elevating themselves, or slandering others.
-Such evils are not the character of the Dharma.
-World-Honored One, I would rather be deaf, blind, and mute than tolerate those evil ones damaging and violating the pure precepts, or renouncing family life for benefits, such as others' trust and offerings.
-Such evils are not the character of the Dharma.
-World-Honored One, I would rather quickly abandon my body and enter parinirvāṇa than tolerate those evil ones damaging and violating the pure precepts, committing insidious acts, fawning with their bodies, or saying false words with their mouths.
-Such evils are not the character of the Dharma."
+Such evils are not the tones of the Dharma.
+World-Honored One, I would rather be deaf, blind, or mute than tolerate those evil ones damaging and violating the pure precepts, or renouncing family life for benefits, such as others’ trust and offerings.
+Such evils are not the tones of the Dharma.
+World-Honored One, I would rather quickly abandon my body and enter parinirvāṇa than tolerate those evil ones damaging and violating the pure precepts, committing insidious acts, fawning with their bodies, or telling lies with their mouths.
+Such evils are not the tones of the Dharma.”

 The Buddha told Kāśyapa, "Your parinirvāṇa would be that of a voice-hearer, not the ultimate parinirvāṇa."

-Kāśyapa asked the Buddha, "If you say that the parinirvāṇa of a voice-hearer or of a Pratyekabuddha is not the ultimate, why does the World-Honored One pronounce the Three Vehicles—the Voice-Hearer Vehicle, the Pratyekabuddha Vehicle, and the Buddha Vehicle?
-Why does the World-Honored One, having entered parinirvāṇa, enter parinirvāṇa again?"
+Kāśyapa asked the Buddha, “If the parinirvāṇa of a voice-hearer or of a Pratyekabuddha is not the ultimate, why does the World-Honored One pronounce the Three Vehicles: the Voice-Hearer Vehicle, the Pratyekabuddha Vehicle, and the Buddha Vehicle?
+Why does the World-Honored One, having entered parinirvāṇa, enter parinirvāṇa again?”

-The Buddha told Kāśyapa, "A voice-hearer enters parinirvāṇa as a voice-hearer, and this parinirvāṇa is not the ultimate.
+The Buddha told Kāśyapa, “A voice-hearer enters parinirvāṇa as a voice-hearer, and this parinirvāṇa is not the ultimate.
 A Pratyekabuddha enters parinirvāṇa as a Pratyekabuddha, and this parinirvāṇa is not the ultimate.
-If one acquires all virtues, all wisdom-knowledge, and the Mahāyāna parinirvāṇa, then this is ultimate, or no different from the ultimate.
+If one acquires the merit of all merit, the knowledge of all knowledge, and the Mahāyāna parinirvāṇa, then this is ultimate, or no different from the ultimate.”

 Kāśyapa asked the Buddha, "World-Honored One, what does this mean?"

-The Buddha told Kāśyapa, "For example, cream is produced from milk; fresh butter is produced from cream; melted butter is produced from fresh butter; and ghee is produced from melted butter.
+The Buddha told Kāśyapa, “For example, cream is produced from milk; fresh butter is produced from cream; melted butter is produced from fresh butter; and ghee is produced from melted butter.
 Ordinary beings holding the wrong views are like an impure mixture of milk and blood.
 Those who have taken refuge in the Three Jewels are like pure milk.
-Those who act according to their faith and newly-resolved Bodhisattvas who stand on the Ground of Training for Understanding are like cream.
-The seven groups that are still learning and the Bodhisattvas from the First Ground to the Seventh Ground are like fresh butter.
-Arhats and Pratyekabuddhas who have gained the power of mastery in manifesting bodies by will and the Bodhisattvas on the Ninth and Tenth Grounds are like melted butter.
-The Tathāgatas, who are Arhats, Samyak-Saṁbuddhas, are like ghee."
+Those who act according to their faith and newly-resolved Bodhisattvas who stand on the Training Ground for Excellent Understanding are like cream.
+Voice-hearers in the seven ranks who are still learning and Bodhisattvas from the first through the seventh sround are like fresh butter.
+Arhats and Pratyekabuddhas, who can manifest their mind-created bodies, and Bodhisattvas on the ninth and tenth grounds are like melted butter.
+Tathāgatas, also called Arhats, Samyak-Saṁbuddhas, are like ghee.”

 Kāśyapa asked the Buddha, "World-Honored One, why does the Tathāgata say that there are the Three Vehicles?"

-"Kāśyapa, know that the first city which was conjured is like the pure knowledge of the Voice-Hearer Vehicle and the Pratyekabuddha Vehicle—the wisdom-knowledge of emptiness, no appearance, no creation, and liberation.
-The real great city is like the liberation of the Tathāgata.
-Therefore, the Tathāgata indicates the Three Vehicles and discloses the two nirvāṇas.
-He also pronounces the One Vehicle."
+“Kāśyapa, know that the conjured city is like the pure knowledge of the Voice-Hearer Vehicle and the Pratyekabuddha Vehicle, the wisdom-knowledge of emptiness, no appearance, and no act.
+The real great city is like the liberation of a Tathāgata.
+Therefore, the Tathāgata presents the Three Vehicles and reveals the two nirvāṇas.
+He then pronounces the One Vehicle.”

 The Buddha told Kāśyapa, "If there are those who say that this sūtra is nonexistent, they are not my disciples, nor am I their teacher."